Nealelab/whole_genome_analysis_pipeline/README.md

   * Genotype Quality (GQ - same as PL in joint-called VCF)
   * Allele Depth (AD)

+\
+\
+\
+\.

 ## QC pipeline steps

 1. **Dataset QC prior to menipulating VCF**
 	* **GOAL: Understanding the project/phenotype data you are working with**
 	* List and understand all sample phenotypes provided
-	* Match up phenotype file IDs with VCF IDs
+	* Match up phenotype file IDs with genetic data IDs
 		* Resolve any inconsistencies before moving forward
 	* Start spreadsheet/table of datasets, capture platforms
 		* Split data up into category with the most designations
 	* Write up paragraph of sample collection and descriptives
-  * Know what genome reference your sequence data is mapped
+  * Know what genome reference your sequence data is mapped (most WGS data is hg38 / GRCh38)
+  * Determine whether you are using a dense or sparse matrix table
   * Look over the VCF meta-data at the top of the VCF file
 	* Read VCF and phenotype/sample file into Hail
   * Generate sample QC metrics from raw VCF

-2. **Variant QC pre-filtering**
+2. **Dataset pre-filtering**
 	* **GOAL: Remove variants that are highly unlikely to be analyzed**
     * Remove variants that fail VQSR
     * Remove variants in telomeres / centromeres
     * Remove variants in low-complexity regions
+    * Remove variants in segmental duplication regions
     * Generate sample QC metrics from pre-filtered VCF
-	  * VEP annotation
+    * VEP annotate remaining sites

-3. Creating a high quality hard call subset of the data
+3. **High quality hard call subset of the data**
-  * **GOAL: Use a smaller subset of variants to analyze relatedness and population ancestry**
+  * **GOAL: Use a smaller subset of variants (i.e. 50-100k variants) to analyze relatedness and population ancestry**

-  ........work from here
+    * Bi-allelic sites only
+    * Common variants (MAF > 0.1%)
+    * Call rate > 99%
+    * LD-pruned with a cutoff of r2 = 0.1

 2. **Outlier sample QC: part 1**
 	* **GOAL: Remove samples that are contaminated or have poor sequencing levels**